tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

   Highlight the network(s) you would like to force scan and then press the "Force Scan" button.

-  Tip: You may select more than one network by holding ctrl and clicking on additional networks.

-  * Force scanning can take some time, you may continue to use Tvheadend while a scan is in-progress but doing so will increase the time needed for it to complete - the time needed can vary depending on a number of factors, the number of available tuners and how many muxes you have etc.
+  Force scanning can take some time, you may continue to use Tvheadend while a scan is in-progress but doing so will increase the time needed for it to complete - the time needed can vary depending on a number of factors, the number of available tuners and how many muxes you have etc.

+  **Tip**: You may select more than one network by holding ctrl and clicking on additional networks.

 ### 6. Map Services to Channels

 Once scanning for services is complete, you need to map the services to channels so your client can actually request them (i.e. so you can watch or record).
-You can do this in two places:

 **Tvheadend web interface: _Configuration -> DVB Inputs -> Services_**
-**Tvheadend web interface: _Configuration -> Channel/EPG -> Channels_**

 #### 6.1.
 Mapping All

-  Press the "Map services" button and then "Map all services" from the drop-down.
+  Press the "Map services" button and then "Map all services".

-  Note the resultant dialog box that allows you to exclude some services from the mapping: this is covered in more detail later in this guide.
+  A dialog will then appear with the list of available services and various other mapping options.
+The ticked check boxes [✓] indicate which services will be mapped, when you're happy with the selection press the "Map services" button.
+You will then be taken to the Service Mapper tab which will begin mapping services to channels.

 #### 6.2.
 Mapping Selected

-  While holding ctrl (single selection) or shift (to select a range), Click on the services you would like to map as channels..
+  While holding ctrl (single selection) or shift (to select a range), click on the services you would like to map as channels.
 Once you're done selecting, press the "Map services" button and then "Map selected services" - **be careful not to click on the grid or you'll lose your selection!**

   A dialog will then appear with the list of available services and various other mapping options.
 The ticked check boxes [✓] indicate which services will be mapped, when you're happy with the selection press the "Map services" button.
 You will then be taken to the Service Mapper tab which will begin mapping services to channels.

   **Tip**: By default Tvheadend will only show a small selection of available services - you can increase this by using the paging